Ruth Bader Ginsburg Seems To Identify Sen. Lindsey Graham As A Woman [Video]

 The South Carolina Republican lawmaker is male.

 Ginsburg, 84, made the reference during a speech as she accepted a civility award from Allegheny College in Pennsylvania.
-The award also honored Justice Antonin Scalia, who passed away suddenly in February 2016 in Texas.
-See clip embedded below.
+The award also honored Justice Antonin Scalia, who passed away suddenly in February of 2016 in Texas.
+See the clip embedded below.

 Despite their ideological differences, the liberal Ginsburg — a Bill Clinton appointee — and the conservative/libertarian Scalia, who was nominated by Ronald Reagan, enjoyed a close friendship.